Low dead space syringe: Differences from high dead space syringes

-History of needle and syringe designs
+History

 The first hypodermic needle was first used by Dr. Alexander Wood and immediately efforts were made to improve the design.
 It was not until 1954, with the need for massive syringe distribution of Dr. Salk's polio vaccine, that the first disposable syringes were created.
 Initially, they were made of glass.
 In 1961 plastic disposable syringes became available.
 The advent of the first low dead space syringe occurred with the creation of 1-ml syringes designed specifically for the administration of insulin.
 Then amongst the scare of HIV and rising concern of other communicable diseases to healthcare workers the creation of safety syringes occurred in 1988.
 As of the last few years new designs have emerged that work on a needle that is low dead space and fits onto and transforms high dead space syringes into low dead space syringes.
 One design achieves this by creating a plunger that inserts itself into the syringe neck to expel as much fluid as possible from the syringe body, thus reducing the amount of space available within the neck.